Rate-My-Landlord/Rate-My-Landlord/Backend-Flask/docs/query.md

 | LandlordByPropertyId| propertyId: ID!     | get the landlord who owns the property with propertyId        |LandlordResult |
 | UserByUserId        | userId: ID!         | get the user associated with userId                           | UserResult*   |

-\* This will not return a user's phone or email
+\* This will not return a user's phone or email unless the users JWT is provided.
+Refer to the [authentication](authentication.md) docs.

 ## Sample Queries: